liamkeyek/CSPB-3308-Team-2-Project/Sizing.md

 ____________________________________________________________________________

-As an administrator, I want to introduce an anti-plagiarism tool.
-20
 User Story Card
 ______________________________________________________________________________
-As a 	: <user role>
+As a 	: <As an administrator,>
-I want	: <description of desired behavior>
+I want	: <I want to introduce an anti-plagiarism tool.>
 So that : <reason for desired behavior / what you get from it>

 Effort
-Level	: <level of effort : dimensionless units>
+Level	: <level of effort : 20>

 Acceptance Criteria
 Given	: 	<context of action>